 A new island is forming in the Pacific Ocean after an underwater volcanic eruption

-A new island is forming in the Pacific Ocean after an underwater volcanic eruptionget the free app

 A volcano that erupted in the southwest Pacific Ocean has started to create a new island.
 On Sept.
 10, a volcano erupted on Home Reef, an undersea mountain that is not usually visible.
 But as the volcano continued to erupt, a new island rose above the surface of the water, NASA's Earth Observatory said.